Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 NOTE!!!
 If you have already set up these prerequisites, skip the next steps and continue at Task 1!

 #### DevOps account
+DevOps is a platform to build pipelines via code.
+It stores your repository and keeps track of all changes in your codes.
 A DevOps account can be created by going to the following [link](https://dev.azure.com/).
 If you already have an account, then you can use that account and create a new organization to complete the tutorial.
 To create an account;

 1. Click on “start free”
-2. Use an personal or work email address, can be outlook, gmail, etc.
+2. Use an personal or work email address, can be outlook, g-mail, etc.
 3. After creating an account, create an organization, choose any name you like.
 The project will be created at the start of the technical tutorial.

-#### Azure account with Subscription
+#### Microsoft Azure account with Subscription

+Microsoft Azure, commonly referred to as Azure, is a cloud computing service created by Microsoft for building, testing, deploying and managing applications and services through Microsoft-managed data centers.
 A free trial subscription can be obtained via the following [link](https://azure.microsoft.com/en-us/free/).
 Use the same email address that you just used for creating an DevOps account to get your free subscription on Azure.
 Fill in your personal details and verification by (credit) card.
 You won't be charged after the free trail unless you choose to upgrade.
 Before the end of your 30 first days, you'll be notified and have the chance to upgrade and start paying only for the resources you use beyond the free amounts.

 ##### Creating a resource group and Azure Machine Learning Workspace

+A resource group is needed such that resources can be added to the group.
+It is equivalent to a folder in a directory in which you store your files.

 a.
 Creating a resource group: